1866 United States elections

 Elections occurred in the middle of National Union President Andrew Johnson's term, during the Third Party System and Reconstruction.
 Johnson had become president on April 15, 1865, upon the death of his predecessor, Abraham Lincoln.
 Members of the 40th United States Congress were chosen in this election.
-As this was the first election after the Civil War, many ex-Confederates were barred from voting, and several Southern states did not take part in the election.
+As this was the first election after the Civil War, many ex-Confederates were disfranchised, and several states of the Southern United States did not take part in the election.
 Delegations from Arkansas, Florida, Alabama, North Carolina, Louisiana, and South Carolina were re-admitted during the 40th Congress.

 Johnson's supporters held the 1866 National Union Convention in hopes of rallying supporters against the Radical Republicans.
 However, the Republican Party maintained a dominant majority in both houses of Congress, and ultimately impeached Johnson in 1868.